fujiei22/MySQL_Syntax_Generator/README.md

-# MySQL Syntax Generator
+# SqlSyntaxGenerator

-The SQL Data Generator is a command-line tool that facilitates the generation of SQL statements based on data from Excel files.
+The SqlSyntaxGenerator is a command-line tool that facilitates the generation of SQL statements based on data from Excel files.
 This tool allows users to convert Excel data into INSERT or UPDATE SQL statements, providing a seamless way to interact with relational databases.

 ## Usage
 ### 1. Install Dependencies: